 Spanish Style bangus is a Filipino milk fish delicacy and is made with milk fish, carrot, bay leaf, garlic, green olives, olive oil, pepper corn and salt.
 It is immersed in a brine solution made with salt and water.
-Spanish Style bangus is a popular restaurant dish and Experience that famous Spain restaurant dish, while at home with this absolutely easy and appetizing Spanish-Style Bangus Sardines recipe.
+Spanish style bangus is a popular restaurant dish and experience that famous Spanish restaurant dish, while at your home with this absolutely easy and appetizing Spanish-Style Bangus Sardines recipe.

 Spanish-Style Bangus Sardines